Wide Plank Flooring: Your Complete Cost Breakdown

 Trim and molding are the finishing touches that create a seamless, professional look.
 This includes baseboards that cover the gap between the floor and the wall, quarter-round molding for a decorative touch, and transition strips for doorways or where the hardwood meets another type of flooring.
 These pieces are almost always sold separately from the flooring planks.
 When budgeting, a good rule of thumb is to plan on adding at least $2 to $4 per square foot to your installation costs to cover these materials and the labor to install them.
 Trade professionals can often get bulk discounts on these materials, which can help manage costs on larger projects.

-Tools, Adhesives, and Cleaning Supplies
+Factoring in Tools, Glues, and Supplies

 If you're planning a DIY installation, you'll need to either buy or rent the right tools for the job, such as a miter saw, a flooring nailer or stapler, and a tapping block.
 For glue-down installations, the cost of high-quality adhesive can add up quickly.
 Even if you hire a pro, these costs are built into their quote.
 Custom designs like herringbone or diagonal patterns often require more cuts and more adhesive, which can increase the overall expense.
 Finally, don't forget to purchase cleaning supplies specifically designed for your new floor’s finish to keep it looking its best for years to come.